rrobbes/EngineeringOfMobileSystems/lec1-intro/README.md

 )
 ```

 Changes to props will cause components to re-render.
+More on [components and props](https://reactjs.org/docs/components-and-props.html).

 ## State

 Class components (and function components with Hooks later) can use state.
 However, **the state should never be mutated directly**.
 The framework method `setState()` should be used to change the state of a compoenent, always giving a **new state**, not a mutated old state.
+See more on [setState](https://reactjs.org/docs/state-and-lifecycle.html)

 Here is a complete example, that you can paste in [https://codesandbox.io] and play with: